 Miriam was named one of the Jewish Chronicle’s “Sixteen under 30’s to watch in 2016” and in the Jewish News’ “40 under 40” in 2020.

-Realising that Jewish teaching was a life calling, Miriam began the Yeshivat Maharat Beit Midrash Programme in 2019 and became a freelance Jewish educator in 2020, and began the Semikha programme later that year.
+Realising that Jewish teaching was a life calling, Miriam began the Yeshivat Maharat Beit Midrash Programme in 2019, became a freelance Jewish educator in 2020, and began the Semikha programme later that year.

 publications and media

 Forgetting to Remember and Remembering to Forget

 Female Orthodox Rabbis Simply Make Perfect Sense